carlosgalveias/gcccli/README.md

 * To create a new project do 'gccli new' and follow instructions.
   It will create a new folder from where you run the command with the application
 * To generate you can do 'gccli generate <model|route|function> name'
-* To deploy the router do 'gccli deploy api'
+* To deploy the routers do 'gccli deploy api'
 * To deploy a function do 'gccli deploy function <function-name> <trigger>'
 * To deploy all functions do 'gccli deploy functions'

 ## Conventions

-If you don't like strong conventions GET OUT OF HERE!! , just kiddin.
+If you don't like conventions GET OUT OF HERE!! , just kiddin, fork it and use your own if you want to :)

+Folders:
+* models  // where the db models live, generate by 'gccli generate model'
+* controllers // controllers is where you put your functions, generate by 'gccli generate controller'
+* routers // this is where your custom routers will live, generate by 'gccli generate router'
+* api // the express server api (or google cloud function api in the future)

-Yes , this application is very oppiniated and insipired by ember-data.
+Note, this application is very oppiniated and insipired by ember-data.
 The generic route expects models named the same way , etc.
+Model definition follow the sails documentation, it is predefined to use 'memory' as a adapter but you can use mysql, or any other adapter you want
 Models are pluralized, so if you want to handle a photo , the model is 'photos' and that will also be the route.

+Routing works like this (ember data way):
 Ex:
 * Find	GET	api/photos/123
 * Find All	GET	api/photos
 * Update	PUT	/api/photos/123
 * Create	POST	api/photos
 * Delete	DELETE	api/photos/123

 Routes are already generically handled but can be overrided, the naming format needs to be '{routename.js}' and '{routename-id.js}'.
 Functions can be either http or by pub/sub topic. http funcitons are named as 'http-{functionname}' and others as 'pub-{functionname}'.